 TURNING 18, Prisme Editions, September 2019

 This project explores what it means to turn 18.
 What are their dreams, their fears, what do they expect from life at this special moment of their young lives.
-The book contains 50 portraits and a short novel of Geneviève Damas.
+The book contains 50 portraits and a text by Geneviève Damas.

 Available as of September 2019.